Scale your business with our modular plugins.

 1) Change the Language of the WooCommerce Dashboard

-In this section, you’ll learn how to show English as your store’s primary language but use another language in the backend.
-This is helpful is people who don’t speak English have to manage the back end.
-For example, you can show your store in English in the front end but use German for the back end.
+In this section, you’ll learn how to set English as your store’s primary language while using another language in the backend.
+This is particularly helpful for individuals who don’t speak English and need to manage the back end.

 change woocommerce language - wordpress general settings

-Scroll to the bottom and you will see the Site Language section.
+Scroll to the bottom, and you will see the Site Language section.

 change woocommerce language - site language